 Fasciae of the Pelvic Floor

-The muscles of the pelvic diaphragm are covered by a fascia on its upside and underside; these are the superior and inferior fasciae of the pelvic diaphragm.
+The muscles of the pelvic diaphragm are covered by a fascia on the upside and a fascia on the underside; these are the superior and inferior fasciae of the pelvic diaphragm.

-Correspondingly, the urogenital diaphragm is covered by a superior and inferior fascia of the urogenital diaphragm.
+Correspondingly, the urogenital diaphragm is covered by a superior fascia and inferior fascia of the urogenital diaphragm.

-The fasciae form the borders for the cavities in the pelvis space and the perineal region.
+The fasciae form the borders for the cavities in the pelvic space and the perineal region.

 Outermost Layer of the Pelvic Floor

-Lateral, there is the ischiocavernosus muscle, which reinforces the cavernous bodies of penis and clitoris and the urogenital diaphragm.
+Laterally, there is the ischiocavernosus muscle, which reinforces the cavernous bodies of the penis and clitoris and the urogenital diaphragm.

 Divisions of the Pelvic Space

 The abdominal space located in the lesser pelvis, the pelvic cavity, is divided into several spaces by the peritoneum and the pelvic floor.
 Cranially, there is the peritoneal cavity of the lesser pelvis.
-Caudally of the peritoneum, there is the subperitoneal (supralevatoric) space, which is limited caudally by the upper fascia of the levator ani muscle (pelvic diaphragm).
-The infralevatoric space, also called ischioanal fossa, is below the levator ani muscle.
+Caudal of the peritoneum, there is the subperitoneal (supralevator) space, which is limited caudally by the upper fascia of the levator ani muscle (pelvic diaphragm).
+The infralevator space, also called the ischioanal fossa, is below the levator ani muscle.

-Caudally, there are the perineal spaces: the deep perineal space, which is almost completely covered by the deep transverse perineal muscle and its fasciae, and the superficial perineal space which is followed caudally by the subcutane perineal space.
+Caudally, there are the perineal spaces: the deep perineal space, which is almost completely covered by the deep transverse perineal muscle and its fasciae, and the superficial perineal space, which is followed caudally by the subcutaneous perineal space.

 Vessels and Nerves of the Pelvic Floor

 The arterial supply of the pelvic wall and the pelvic floor is provided by branches of the internal iliac artery.
-It gives off the iliolumbar artery and the lateral sacral arteries towards the pelvic wall, and also the internal pudendal artery, which supplies pelvic and reproductive organs as well as the muscles of the pelvic floor.
+It gives off the iliolumbar artery and the lateral sacral arteries toward the pelvic wall, as well as the internal pudendal artery, which supplies pelvic and reproductive organs and the muscles of the pelvic floor.

-The innervation of the muscular pelvic floor is provided by direct branches of the sacral plexus (S2 – 4) or by the pudendal nerve from the same plexus.
-The pudendal nerve also provides sensory innervation the outer genital organs, the skin of the perineum, and the perianal skin.
+Innervation of the muscular pelvic floor is provided by direct branches of the sacral plexus (S2 – 4) or by the pudendal nerve from the same plexus.
+The pudendal nerve also provides sensory innervation of the outer genital organs, the skin of the perineum, and the perianal skin.

 - Esophageal > left gastric > hepatic portal

-- Left & right gastric > hepatic portal
+- Left and right gastric > hepatic portal

 - Left gastro-omental > splenic > hepatic portal